-117. It has been argued that the issue of disproportionality in the statistics on stop and search rates would greatly diminish or disappear if police activity were to be compared with accurate counts of the actual racial and ethnic populations of the street environments being studied.
-In other words, it has been argued, particularly by witnesses to the Scrutiny Panel representing the police, that residential census numbers are an inappropriate benchmark for comparison.

-118. Instead it was argued that the rates should be compared with the population among different age groups that are "available" to be stopped.
-Such a measure recognises that some demographic groups - distinguished on the basis of gender, age, ethnic origin, etc - are more likely than others to spend their time at home, at work or are otherwise in private space where they are 'unavailable' to be stopped by the police.
-Conversely, others are more likely to be 'available' by virtue of their demographic characteristics and lifestyle.

-119. For example, even if police stops and searches were completely free of racial bias, some minorities, it is argued would continue to be over represented in suspect profiles because Black, Pakistani and Bangladeshi groups have higher than average proportions of young people, higher than average unemployment and poverty rates and are more available in the pedestrian population in crime "hotspots".

-120. However, in her presentation to the Scrutiny Panel, Marian Fitzgerald warned against attempts to measure 'street populations' for the following reasons:

-- It is unrealistic to expect forces to provide the resources to capture the street population in the different sub-areas where searches are currently most likely to occur; and it is even more unrealistic to expect them to repeat the exercise regularly in order to keep track of changes as necessary. - The fact that certain groups tend to be on the street more than others in the places and at certain times when searches are likely to occur does not de facto mean that it is legitimate to search them.
+- 117. It has been argued that the issue of disproportionality in the statistics on stop and search rates would greatly diminish or disappear if police activity were to be compared with accurate counts of the actual racial and ethnic populations of the street environments being studied.
+In other words, it has been argued, particularly by witnesses to the Scrutiny Panel representing the police, that residential census numbers are an inappropriate benchmark for comparison. - 118.
+Instead it was argued that the rates should be compared with the population among different age groups that are "available" to be stopped.
+Such a measure recognises that some demographic groups distinguished on the basis of gender, age, ethnic origin, etc are more likely than others to spend their time at home, at work or are otherwise in private space where they are 'unavailable' to be stopped by the police.
+Conversely, others are more likely to be 'available' by virtue of their demographic characteristics and lifestyle. - 119.
+For example, even if police stops and searches were completely free of racial bias, some minorities, it is argued would continue to be over represented in suspect profiles because Black, Pakistani and Bangladeshi groups have higher than average proportions of young people, higher than average unemployment and poverty rates and are more available in the pedestrian population in crime "hotspots". - 120.
+However, in her presentation to the Scrutiny Panel, Marian Fitzgerald warned against attempts to measure 'street populations' for the following reasons: - It is unrealistic to expect forces to provide the resources to capture the street population in the different sub-areas where searches are currently most likely to occur; and it is even more unrealistic to expect them to repeat the exercise regularly in order to keep track of changes as necessary. - The fact that certain groups tend to be on the street more than others in the places and at certain times when searches are likely to occur does not de facto mean that it is legitimate to search them.
 (That is, there is danger that the street population could simply be used to legitimate the use of the power as a form of social control.) - If the power is used properly to target that subsection of the street population, which comprises legitimate objects of suspicion, these may not be evenly distributed.
 That is, it might be reasonable to expect some groups' disproportionality to be represented as suspects even within the street population.
-Yet the figures themselves - in addition to being inordinately costly to produce - would provide no evidence of whether these groups were being legitimately targeted or whether they were being singled out on the basis of prejudice.

-121. In addition, as Professor Benjamin Bowling, in his work for the West Midland Police Service (2003) has pointed out there are a number of other problems with the concept of "availability":
+Yet the figures themselves in addition to being inordinately costly to produce would provide no evidence of whether these groups were being legitimately targeted or whether they were being singled out on the basis of prejudice. - 121.
+In addition, as Professor Benjamin Bowling, in his work for the West Midland's Police (2003) have pointed out there are a number of other problems with the concept of "availability": - " 'Availability' however defined is not a neutral criterion against which to compare stop/search rates.
+The extent to which a social group is 'available' to be stop/searched depends on such structural factors as unemployment, exclusion from school, homelessness, employment in occupations that involve evening and night work, all of which are known to be associated with ethnic origin.
+While these structural factors are beyond the control of the police, it remains the case that the apparently neutral criterion of 'availability' is, in practice, biased against some ethnic groups.